 - second-hand shops.

 Other ways to save include buying only what you really need.
 Some new baby products are based on gimmicks.
-Talking to other parents about what they’ve found useful can be a good guide.
+It's a good idea to talk to other parents about what they’ve found useful.

 You can look out for sales and special offers on items like nappies and wipes, and stock up when they’re cheap (taking care to check use-by dates).

-The Australian Competition and Consumer Commission recommends that you avoid buying, borrowing or accepting second-hand products that don’t have an Australian Standards label and safety features.
-Using products without the Australian Standards label increases your baby’s risk of serious injury and possibly death.
+The Australian Competition and Consumer Commission recommends that you buy, borrow or accept only second-hand products that have mandatory labels and safety features.
+Using products with the Australian Standards label helps to protect your baby from serious injury and possibly death.